xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2014-10-13-working-in-visual-studio-behind-the-firewall.markdown

 ---
 - **Updated 22-Mar-2016** *Added VS Code*
 - **Updated 07-Oct-2016** *Added NPM / Node JS*
+- **Updated 16-Aug-2017** *Highlight VS Code is no longer needed*

 Working in an "Enterprise" type environment means lots of *fun* obstacles getting in the way of your day to day work &ndash; the corporate proxy is one of my challenges.

 Since giving up on CNTLM Proxy due to instability and account lockouts, I haven't been able to connect to nuget.org from the package manager, view the Visual Studio Extension Gallery or even get any extension/product updates from Visual Studio.

-This is a quick post with the changes I needed to get Visual Studio 2013 Update 4 (works on 2015 too), VS Code 0.10.11, NuGet 2.8 and Web Platform (Web PI) 5 to see past the corporate [Squid proxy](http://www.squid-cache.org).
+This is a quick post with the changes I needed to get Visual Studio 2013 Update 4 (works on 2015/17 too), VS Code 0.10.15, NuGet 2.8 and Web Platform (Web PI) 5 to see past the corporate [Squid proxy](http://www.squid-cache.org).

 # NuGet